What Is An Acrylic Print?

 While initially common for commercial use, acrylic face mounts have made their way into the fine art sector and can be found in galleries, museums and residences worldwide.

-What options are available for acrylic face mounts?
 If you decide to print your art and photography in an acrylic face mount, you will be faced with several finishing options to best serve your work.
 First, you will often have a choice of the type of print that goes into the face mount.
 The print must be on a non-porous high-gloss photo paper for this particular treatment.
 Many printers will offer a standard high-gloss as well as a metallic high-gloss option.
 Standard high-gloss is the most common choice, however the metallic can add extra shine and depth to the right imagery.

 Next, you will have the option to choose what type of acrylic is adhered to the “face” of the print.
 Two of the most common options are ¼” clear acrylic and ⅛” non-glare acrylic.
 The ¼” clear acrylic is the best choice if you desire dimension and wish to optimize the high-gloss effect.
 Light will refract through the clear acrylic, enhancing and intensifying your imagery.
 However, clear acrylic is inherently reflective and not the ideal choice if the piece is to be hung in direct lighting (natural or installed).
 The ⅛” non-glare acrylic is the optimal choice if you prefer a slightly more matte appearance or if you know the piece will be receiving an ample amount of light.